 Did you know that fibromyalgia and TMJ pain often go together?
 Unfortunately for many fibromyalgia patients, this is a painful reality.

 Your jaw is one part of the body that you don’t think about much until it starts to hurt or malfunction.
-This vulnerable area of your body allows you to eat, yawn, talk and drink.
+This vulnerable area of your body allows you to do so many daily activities that many people take for granted like eating, yawning, talking and drinking.

 The pain of TMJ can extend to all areas of your face, neck, and head as well.
 The muscles, ligaments, and nerves that keep your chompers chomping are also responsible for functioning and sensation to all connected body parts.
 This is why many fibromyalgia patients report tenderness and pain in areas beyond the jaw.